silkylogs/sorth/README.md

 `printa` print the ascii equivalent of the value at the top of the stack
 `dup` push a copy of what's at the top of the stack back onto the stack

-Comments can be added via prepending the `#` symbol before a single line comment
+Comments can be added by prepending the comment with the `#` symbol.
+Comments, however, cannot be beside a instruction.